 The recommendations below are from the perspective of an enthusiastic (early!) middle-aged road cyclist.
 My winter rides tend to be between 1 to 2½ hours in length.
 I want to stay comfortable but I wouldn’t say I’m particularly sensitive to cold in my legs (unlike my hands).

 If this rider (and riding) profile sounds like you as well, then hopefully you’ll find my recommendations below useful.

-(By the way, if you’re interested in the things to think about when selecting your tights, and why you should never where tights underneath your bib shorts, I cover this below my recommendations)
+(By the way, if you’re interested in the things to think about when selecting your tights, and why you should never wear tights underneath your bib shorts, I cover this below my recommendations)

 Best Winter Cycling Bib Tights With Padding

 (Which is a mouthful of a heading and no mistake).